zebreus/xl-automaten-api/README.md

 ## API Documentation

-The API documentation is available at https://xl-automaten.github.io/xl-automaten-api/.
+There is no public API documentation for the XL Automaten API.
+This package is based on reverse engineering the API and emailing the people from XL Automaten.

 ## Older node versions\